 Packing your equipment:

-If you are planning on boxing your computer for the move make sure that each item is packed carefully.
-Check with facilities to see if they can provide packing material to wrap your computer items so they are safe during the journey.
+If you are planning on boxing your computer for the move, make sure that each item is packed carefully.
+Check with facilities or your movers to see if they can provide packing material to wrap your computer items so they are safe during the journey.

 You should have with you the following items: